OSCOLA Guidelines

 UNEP (n 1).

-When citing parliamentary debates, include the title of the debate, the volume number, the abbreviation ‘HC Deb’ (for House of Commons) or ‘HL Deb’ (for House of Lords), the date, and the column number.
+When citing parliamentary debates, include the title of the debate, the volume number, the abbreviation ‘HC Deb’ (for House of Commons) or ‘HL Deb’ (for House of Lords), the date, the volume and the column.

 Example: